vercel/swr/README.md

   // When passing a function, SWR will use the return
   // value as `key`.
 If the function throws or returns
   // falsy, SWR will know that some dependencies are not
   // ready.
-In this ready.
-In this case it is `user`.
+In this case `user.id` throws when `user`
+  // isn't loaded.

   if (!projects) return 'loading...' return 'You have ' + projects.length + ' projects'